Pippi: Computer Music With Python

 make clean build instead.

-Project Nayuki for a compact FFT!
-(Used in
+Project Nayuki who created a compact and understandable FFT used in

-Bernhard Schelling for his TinySoundFont library used in the
+Bernhard Schelling for the TinySoundFont library used in the

-Nando Florestan for his small public domain GM soundfont used in the test suite.
+Nando Florestan who made the small public domain GM soundfont used in the test suite.

-@email@example.com for introducing me to the modulation param on tukey windows
+@email@example.com who introduced me to the modulation param on tukey windows...!